shireenrao/UnitTesting/README.md

 Simply run the test from within the MyApp folder as

     % python test_myapp.py

-    or
+or use the nose test runner

     % nosetests

 ##Type 2

-The unit tests are located in its own tests folder in the package you want to test.
+Here the unit tests are located in its own tests folder in the package you want to test.
 Running the unit tests from inside the tests folder won't work as it worked in Type 1.
 That's because the myapp module can not be resolved.
 Here is how the directory structure looks like